Sylvie Poinsot

 • 2013 (November): Les Hivernales, Contemporary Art, Palais des Congrès, Montreuil, France.

-• 2013 (October): Nel Segno della figurazione, Contemporary Art, Galerie IL TEMPIO, Palermo, Italy.
+• 2013 (October): Nel Segno della figurazione, Contemporary Art, IL TEMPIO Gallery, Palermo, Italy.

 • 2013 (August): VACANZE ROMANE, Contemporary Art, Coronari111 Art Gallery, Rome, Italy.